Sanu700/Cinepedia/README.md

 ### 3. Set Up Environment Variables

 Create a file named `.env` in the root of your project and add the following variables.
+You will need to replace the placeholder values with your actual keys and configuration details.

 ```env
 # Your Firebase Project Configuration